 Ed: Sir, I called the number, like, 95 times.
 I practically had it memorized.

-- In the Film adaptation of My Favorite Martian, after Martin clones Brace's body and mind, and later returns to normal.
+- In My Favorite Martian, after Martin clones Brace's body and mind, and later returns to normal.

 Martin: [clutching his head] Whoa.
 Her head was dark and empty.

 - Zangief in Street Fighter.
 His proposed solution to seeing, on a TV screen, a vehicle loaded with explosives heading toward the building he was in at the time was to change the channel.